MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 ---
-title: How to simplify network configuration requirements through Azure Arc gateway (Public Preview)
+title: How to simplify network configuration requirements with Azure Arc gateway (Public Preview)
-description: Learn how to simplify network configuration requirements through Azure Arc gateway (Public Preview). ms.date: 11/01/2024 ms.topic: how-to
+description: Learn how to simplify network configuration requirements with Azure Arc gateway (Public Preview). ms.date: 11/01/2024 ms.topic: how-to
 ---

-# Simplify network configuration requirements through Azure Arc gateway (Public Preview)
+# Simplify network configuration requirements with Azure Arc gateway (Public Preview)

-If you use enterprise firewalls or proxies to manage outbound traffic, the Azure Arc gateway lets you onboard infrastructure to Azure Arc using only seven (7) endpoints.
+If you use enterprise proxies to manage outbound traffic, the Azure Arc gateway lets you onboard infrastructure to Azure Arc using only seven (7) endpoints.
 With Azure Arc gateway, you can:

 - Connect to Azure Arc by opening public network access to only seven (7) Fully Qualified Domains (FQDNs).
 - View and audit all traffic an Azure Connected Machine agent sends to Azure via the Arc gateway.